 With a future-state vision set, transformation can occur incrementally, and narrowing the scope to a single pilot area can help prove the value in investing further.
 Select a single audit to expand the use of data analytics or introduce Agile-inspired approaches.
 Or, focus on better leveraging a specific technology to take advantage of its built-in capabilities.
 Even a refresh of reporting to be more succinct and focused can enhance value and save time.
 No matter where you are in your transformation journey, you should evaluate your investment plan to help ensure you are able to reach your transformation goals.

-Learn how KPMG practitioners helped an organization transform IA to establish trust
+Learn how KPMG helped a client transform internal audit to establish trust